-In this case study, if evaluation of the initial monitoring data from near field sites indicates the watershed is negatively impacted by nutrients, the permittee would initiate an AMP implementation plan.
+In this case study, if evaluation of the initial monitoring data from near field sites indicates the watershed is not achieving the narrative nutrient standards, the permittee would initiate an AMP implementation plan.
 The primary objectives of this plan are:

-- To quantify nutrient loads throughout the watershed to understand the magnitude and extent of nutrient sources in the watershed and identify opportunities for implementing nutrient reductions. - To continue collecting data for response variables as performance indicators of the effectiveness of implemented AMP actions in achieving compliance with narrative nutrient water quality standards.
+• To quantify nutrient loads throughout the watershed to understand the magnitude and extent of nutrient sources in the watershed and identify opportunities for implementing nutrient reductions.

+• To continue collecting data for nutrient concentration and response variables as performance indicators of the effectiveness of implemented AMP actions in achieving compliance with narrative nutrient water quality standards.